 The content you post on LinkedIn can help you get found by your buyers, invite their engagement and stimulate conversation with you.
 The more you put yourself out there with relevant content, the more times you venture into business cyberspace with a connection request, an article, a conversation that you join – the more opportunities you will create to be found and contacted by your buyer.

 And it brings people to your profile…

-So, here’s what you need to know to make sure it’s ready for visitors.
+So, here’s what you need to know about how to make a good LinkedIn profile.

 That’s “me-centric,” whereas we want you to be “buyer-centric.”

 A potential client doesn’t want to work with you because you hit quota for the past 5 years and won a President’s Club trip to Hawaii.
 They will want to work with you because you can solve their business problem and help them make more money or save costs or complete a project or look good to their boss.
 Your buyer wants to know how you can make their life better!